pantheon-systems/documentation/source/content/guides/new-relic/01-introduction.md

 ## Supported Site Plans

-All plans except for a Basic plan can use New Relic&reg; Performance Monitoring.
-New Relic&reg; Performance Monitoring is available to Sandbox site plans for developmental purposes, but New Relic&reg; Performance Monitoring will not be available going live on a Basic plan.
+All plans except for a Basic plan can use New Relic.
+New Relic is available to Sandbox site plans for developmental purposes, but will not be available when your Basic plan goes live.

 | Plans         | New Relic&reg; Performance Monitoring Support <Popover content="Available across all environments, including Multidevs." /> |
 | ------------- | ------- |